Soverius-AI/angular-a2ui-macroquest/README.md

 You can still start them separately with `pnpm run start:llama`, `pnpm run start:runtime`, and `pnpm run start:ui`.

-## OpenRouter (tool calls only)
+## OpenRouter (same agentic UI, remote model)

-In `openrouter` mode, the runtime uses CopilotKit’s normal `BuiltInAgent({ model })` wired to OpenRouter via `@ai-sdk/openai`.

-This is the “standard” CopilotKit experience: the model may call frontend tools (for example, updating goals or other registered tools), but the MacroQuest custom pipeline that *guarantees* A2UI catalog surfaces / sandbox widgets is not used.
+The MacroQuest **custom agent** (intent routing, A2UI catalog surfaces, sandbox widgets) runs for both local llama.cpp and OpenRouter.
+Switching provider only changes which OpenAI-compatible `/chat/completions` endpoint is called.

 Set your key and model in `.env` (gitignored):